Chirality provides a direct fitness advantage and facilitates intermixing in cellular aggregates

-\textbf{Competition between cells with different chirality}\\ To test whether chirality confers a selective advantage, we competed a chiral strain \textit{vs}. a non-chiral strain.
+To test whether chirality confers a selective advantage, we competed a chiral strain \textit{vs}. a non-chiral strain.
 The growth and motility rates of these strains were identical and, as a result, they expanded at the same rate when grown separately~(Fig.~\ref{fig:chiral_wins}AB); see SI for a more quantitative comparison of the velocities.
 The chiral strain, however, had a clear selective advantage when the competition occurred within the same colony.
 Figure~\ref{fig:chiral_wins}C illustrates this by showing how the chiral strain took over the population starting from a small, localized patch representing a mutation or an immigration event.
 This selective advantage of chirality was not specific to the competition between a chiral \textit{vs.} strictly non-chiral strains.
-In simulations, we explored a wide range of microscopic parameters and invariable found that the more chiral strain dominates the less chiral strain \textit{when both strains had the same handedness}.
+In simulations, we explored a wide range of microscopic parameters and invariable found that the more chiral strain outcompeted the less chiral strain \textit{when both strains had the same handedness}.

-In contrast, the competition between two strains with different handedness often resulted in stable coexistence.
-As an example of this, Fig.~\ref{fig:coexistence} illustrates this result for two strains with chiralities that equal in magnitude, but opposite in direction.
+In contrast, the competition between two strains with \textit{opposite handedness} often resulted in stable coexistence.
+As an example of this, Fig.~\ref{fig:coexistence} shows the competition between two strains with chiralities that equal in magnitude, but opposite in direction.
 Both strains invaded when introduced in the population of the opposite handedness, but did not completely take over~(Fig.~\ref{fig:coexistence}AB).
 Instead, the population approached a steady state where both strains were equally abundant.
 To confirm this observation of negative frequency-dependent selection, we performed simulations starting from well-mixed initial conditions with different fractions of the left-handed strain.
-As expected, the fraction of the left-handed strain converged to~50\%~(Fig.~\ref{fig:coexistence}C) suggesting that left- and right-handed strains can stably coexist.
+As expected from symmetry, the fraction of the left-handed strain converged to~50\%~(Fig.~\ref{fig:coexistence}C) suggesting that left- and right-handed strains can stably coexist.
 Strains with opposite, but not exactly equal chirality were also found to coexist, but the equilibrium fractions deviated from the~50:50 ratio in favor of the more chiral strain.